aniable/anibl/README.md

 # Anibl

-Anibl (AN-uh-buhl) is a free and open-source file uploader.
+Anibl (AN-uh-buhl) is a free and open-source image uploader.

 ## License